For flipping your fears and being who you want to be

-You don’t have to be the misfit anymore, turn Trailblazer.
+I don’t have to be the misfit anymore, turn Trailblazer.

 from eating well to resting,

-from choosing what works for you,
+from choosing what works for us,

 over what works for everyone else,

-you are flying the flag for Trailblazers globally.
+we are flying the flag for Trailblazers globally.

 When autoimmune disease jumped up and my body began attacking itself I went renegade and decided my dreams were worth living.